Keep reading to learn how to improve your credit quickly.

 Strategy #3: Score a pay-for-delete settlement.

-Out-of-the-box strategies could help you discover how to improve your credit scores in 30 days as well.
+Out-of-the-box strategies could help you discover how to improve your credit score in 30 days as well.
 One such option is convincing a collection agency to agree to a pay-for-delete settlement.

 Before we talk about pay-for-delete settlements, let’s back up for a moment.
 If you have collection accounts on your credit reports, those negative items are likely hurting your credit scores.
 Sadly, paying off those collection accounts may not erase the damage.